spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 Advanced Topics in Packaging
 ============================

-While you can quickly accomplish most of the mundane tasks with what was covered in :ref:`packaging-tutorial`, there are times when such knowledge won't suffice.
-Usually this happens for libraries that provide more than one API and need to let dependents decide which one to use, or for packages that provide tools that are invoked at build-time, or in other similar situations.
+While you can quickly accomplish most common tasks with what was covered in :ref:`packaging-tutorial`, there are times when such knowledge won't suffice.
+Usually this happens for libraries that provide more than one API and need to let dependents decide which one to use or for packages that provide tools that are invoked at build-time, or in other similar situations.

-In the following we'll dig into some of the details of package's implementation that permit to deal with these rare, but important, occurrences.
+In the following we'll dig into some of the details of package implementation that help us deal with these rare, but important, occurrences.
 You can rest assured that in every case Spack remains faithful to its philosophy: keep simple things simple, but be flexible enough when complex requests arise!